rachel-stromswold/sim_juncs/README.md

 ```

 ## cmake options
-By default, configuration files for a graphene junction are copied into the build directory as per Boolakee, T. et al. Nature 605, 251–255 (2022).
+By default, configuration files for a graphene junction (with parameters based on Boolakee, T. et al. Nature 605, 251–255 (2022)) are copied into the build directory.
 To use a diferent junction geometry, you can pass the `-DJUNCTION_TYPE` argument when calling cmake.
 Valid names for this option are given as directories in the `junctions` folder.
 For example, to use a silica junction you can call the following:
 ```
 cmake .. -DJUNCTION_TYPE=Au_SiO2_box
 ```